 Multiple Stimuli With/Without Replacement (MSW/O) Preference Assessment

 Multiple stimuli with or without replacement provides a rank order of preference for the presented stimuli.
-When conducting these assessments, present an array of stimuli in random order and ask the child to choose 1 item.
-Allow the child a few moments to engage with the item before taking it and either returning it to the array (MSW) or removing it from the array (MSWO).
+When conducting these assessments, present an array of stimuli in random order and ask the learner to choose 1 item.
+Allow the learner a few moments to engage with the item before taking it and either returning it to the array (MSW) or removing it from the array (MSWO).

-Through repeated presentation, the child selects his most reinforcing choices.
+Through repeated presentation, the learner selects his most reinforcing choices.
 The MSWO with as few as 3 items can provide you with a ranking of potential reinforcers (Carr, Nicolson, & Higbee, 2000).